Limitations of Concrete

-- The placing and curing of concrete is not as carefully controlled as is the production of other materials such as structural steel and laminated wood.
+- The placing and curing of concrete are not as carefully controlled as the production of other materials such as structural steel and laminated wood.

-- Another Disadvantages of Concrete is that Concrete is not ductile.
+- Another Disadvantage of Concrete is that Concrete is not ductile.

 - Concrete is quasi-brittle and exhibits a strain-softening behavior

-- Shrinkage in concrete causes crack are developed and strength loss.
+- Shrinkage in concrete causes cracks are developed and strength loss.

-- Concrete requires installation of formwork to mould it in a shape and to support its self-weight.
+- Concrete requires the installation of formwork to mold it into a shape and to support its self-weight.